blackflux/node-tdd/README.md

 Used to customize the folder name that contains the nock cassettes.
 This can be useful when multiple describe in the same file use nock.

+#### nockModifiers

+Type: `object`<br>
+Default: `{}`

+Used to define modifiers that are applied to cassette request bodies and responses.
+This can be used to e.g. make e.g. base64 encoded response bodies more readable.
+See tests for how to use this in more detail.

 #### fixtureFolder

 Type: `string`<br>